A newsletter landed in my inbox today and one of the suggested articles caught my eye.

 Even if you are not really interested in taking over the full management of your website, getting some knowledge of how WordPress and SEO really work will empower you to make better decisions about your website and have more informed conversations with 3rd parties.

-With WordPress and SEO knowledge, you will know how to
+With WordPress training and SEO knowledge, you will know how to

 - cut through the confusing techno-babble,